ecadlabs/taquito/docs/ledger_signer.md

 You need to have the [Tezos Wallet app](https://support.ledger.com/hc/en-us/articles/360016057774-Tezos-XTZ-) installed and opened on your Ledger device when using the Ledger Signer.
 :::

 You first need to import the desired transport from the [LedgerJs library](https://github.com/LedgerHQ/ledgerjs).
-The Ledger Signer has currently been tested with `@ledgerhq/hw-transport-node-hid` for Node based application and with `@ledgerhq/hw-transport-u2f` for web applications.
+The Ledger Signer has currently been tested with `@ledgerhq/hw-transport-node-hid` for Node-based application and with `@ledgerhq/hw-transport-u2f` for web applications.
-You will need to pass an instance of the transport of your choice to your Ledger Signer as follows:
+You can pass an instance of the transport of your choice to your Ledger Signer as follows:

 <Tabs
 defaultValue="webApp"